 Christian Moerlein Brewing Company – Christian Moerlein was Cincinnati’s largest pre-Prohibition Brewery, expanding its Over-the-Rhine location to become one of the most prolific breweries in the United States.
 The name was revived by the Hudepohl Brewing Company in 1981 to brew one of America’s first craft beers.
 The Moerlein craft line introduced a bock in 1992 and an event to promote the beer gave rise to Bockfest™.
 Today, the Christian Moerlein Brewing Company is an invaluable sponsor.

 Arnold ‘s Bar & Grill – is the oldest saloon in the City of Cincinnati , founded in 1861 and in continuous operation ever since – straight through Prohibition.
 Arnold’s was the first bar to serve the modern Christian Moerlein, receiving delivery from Hudepohl in a horse-drawn wagon.
-Proprietor Ronda Breeden and her staff, dedicate both time and major financial assistance to the event.
+Proprietor Ronda Breeden and her staff, dedicate both time and major financial assistance to the event, including the Beefsteak Club Dinner.
 Bockfest™ would not be possible without their help.

 The Johnson Foundation – Established in 2008, the mission of The Johnson Foundation is to support and strengthen nonprofit organizations in the Greater Cincinnati and Greater Roanoke regions through thoughtful grantmaking.
 Our efforts are focused on the following two service areas: Urban Affairs: The Foundation is committed to serving nonprofits whose organizations contribute to the vibrancy of Cincinnati’s urban core, with a special focus on community engagement and community development projects.
 Animals/Animal Welfare: The Foundation supports local nonprofit organizations that promote the care, conservation and prevention of cruelty to animals.